Aiemere/To-do-List/README.md

 You can clear a task by clicking on the clear task button.

-The source code can be accessed by clicking on the index and src folder files.
+The source code can be accessed by clicking on the index and src files.